 Do I Have a Glyxambi Class Action Lawsuit?

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Glyxambi lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one has been injured by the side effects of Glyxambi, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.